 As of October 1, 2019, GSS is joining forces with RSM.
 As RSM, we will offer expanded services and resources with a local touch to meet our clients’ unique and changing needs.

 Introduction to Peer Review Services

 Over 30,000 firms are enrolled in the AICPA Peer Review Program and are required to have a review of their accounting services and auditing practices at least once every three years.
-GSS performs both system and engagement reviews for CPA firms.
-We provide Firm-On-Firm Reviews for firms whose peer reviews are administered by their state CPA society and the AICPA National Peer Review Committee.
+Our Tampa Bay area accounting firm performs both system and engagement reviews for CPA firms.
+GSS provides Firm-On-Firm Reviews for firms whose peer reviews are administered by their state CPA society and the AICPA National Peer Review Committee.
 Our peer review services include:

 - Peer reviews

 - Pre-issue reviews and engagement quality control reviews

 You’ve worked hard to put in place a strong quality control environment for your firm and are looking for a peer review service provider that can bring understanding, insight and assistance in continuing your efforts to maintain your high quality standards.
 The selection of your peer reviewer is critical to receiving the full benefits of your peer review.
 Ideally, you want to match your peer reviewer’s experience to your own firm’s experience to achieve maximum efficiency and insight.
 Investment in peer review services enables you to:

 - Enhance your firm’s quality control policies and procedures

 - See how your firm measures up to other firms and learn from other firms’ best practices